Bruce Degen

-Life
+Background

-Degen was born and raised in Brooklyn.
+Degen was born on June 14, 1945, in Brownsville, Brooklyn, where he was raised.
 His youth was marked by the contrast between urban New York City and the summertimes he spent in rural upstate New York, where he would pick wild berries.
-He credits those experiences as the inspiration for Jamberry (1983):
+He credits those experiences as the inspiration for Jamberry (1983).

-"It was green.
-It was soft.
-You could walk around in bare feet, and we used to go out and pick lots of berries that grew wild.
-I always thought of the world as being particularly generous and joyful.
-And when I was searching my memories, trying to write a book for very young children about being joyful, that popped right up."

-He attended elementary school in Brooklyn and went on to attend art schools in Manhattan, including LaGuardia High School and Cooper Union for his Bachelor of Fine Arts degree.
-He then attended Pratt Institute in Brooklyn where he obtained a Masters of Fine Arts degree with a major in printmaking and a minor in painting.
+He attended elementary school in Brooklyn; one of the teachers let him paint during lessons.
+He went on to attend art schools in Manhattan, including LaGuardia High School, where a teacher encouraged him to study at Cooper Union.
+He received his Bachelor of Fine Arts degree at Cooper Union.
+He then attended Pratt Institute in Brooklyn where he obtained a Masters of Fine Arts degree in printmaking and painting.

-Degen lives in Connecticut with his wife, Christine Degen, and their two sons, Benjamin and Alexander Benjamin Degen is a painter.
-Alex Degen writes and illustrates comic books.
+Degen married Christine Bostard in 1968.
+Degen lived in Brooklyn Heights with his family until 1990.
+Afterwards, he lived in Newtown, Connecticut with his wife and their two sons, Benjamin and Alexander.
+Benjamin Degen is a painter and Alex Degen illustrates comic books.

+Degen died of pancreatic cancer in Newtown, on November 7, 2024, at the age of 79.

 Career

-Degen's working life has included designing advertisements, teaching art to students, teaching children's book illustration to adults, painting scenery for opera productions, and running a lithography studio in Israel.
+Degen's working life has included designing advertisements, teaching art, making prints, painting scenery for opera productions, and directing a lithography studio in Israel.

-He was encouraged by an elementary school teacher to become an illustrator, and pursue his primary love for art found in children’s books.
-Humor is one of his key values, which he expressed by comparing children's illustration with the fine arts: "You don't see many people walking around a gallery are chuckling.
-And I realized that I wanted a chuckle."

-Before creating the Magic School Bus series, he taught art and other subjects at Beach Channel High School in the Rockaway Park, Queens section of New York City, Edward R Murrow HS and at John Dewey High School in Brooklyn..
+From the 1960s to the late 1980s, Degen taught art in public schools of New York City and worked as a freelance artist and illustrator on the side.
+He began making children's books in 1975; his first was Aunt Possum and the Pumpkin Man.
+He subsequently illustrated and wrote many children's books, both on his own and with others.
+He wrote self-illustrated books such as Jamberry (in print since 1983), Daddy Is a Doodlebug (2000) and I Gotta Draw (2012).
+He illustrated Jane Yolen's Commander Toad series, beginning with Commander Toad and the Planet of the Grapes in 1982 ("an early success" of his career), and Nancy White Carlstrom's Jesse Bear series, beginning with Jesse Bear, What Will You Wear? in 1986.

+In the mid-1980s, he became the illustrator for The Magic School Bus book series written by Joanna Cole.
+The first book, The Magic School Bus at the Waterworks, came out in 1986.
+The success of the series allowed him to become a full-time artist and "to teach at colleges for fun."
+The book series sold over 95 million copies and became a franchise with many adaptations, such as the 1994–1997 TV series.
+Degen and Cole made 14 books together over a few decades of collaboration.
+Their last was The Magic School Bus Explores Human Evolution; Cole died in 2020.

 Patronage

+Bruce and Christine Degen are Lifetime Giving Society members at the Cooper Union.

-Bruce and Christine Degen contribute "Gifts to the Garden" for the Brooklyn Botanic Gardens.
+Bruce and Christine Degen contributed "Gifts to the Garden" for the Brooklyn Botanic Gardens.

-They sit as appointed members of the Newtown, Connecticut, Hattertown Historic District Commission.
+They sat as appointed members of the Newtown, Connecticut, Hattertown Historic District Commission.